EncycloFusion/encyclofusion.github.io/site/about.md

 However, due to an unforeseen update failure, the Wiki was taken offline permanently and had lost **all** of its content.

-From 2015-2023, an unofficial encyclopedia for Clickteam existed named ClickWiki.
+From 2015-2023, there was another unofficial encyclopedia for Clickteam named ClickWiki.
-On July 2023, the Wiki was archived due to not receiving any major updates in a while.
+On July 2023, the Wiki was archived due to not receiving any updates since 2020, being effectively abandoned.
-ClickWiki was left unfinished and with a handful of misinformation on it, so TropicalBananas forked ClickWiki, with an aim of continuing what was left unfinished.
+ClickWiki was left unfinished and with a handful of misinformation in it, so TropicalBananas forked ClickWiki, with an aim of continuing what was left unfinished.

-This Wiki isn't the first to create and write up about Clickteam's products and features.
+This Wiki isn't the first to write about Clickteam's products and features.
 Other Wikis do exist but may be in other languages, for specific communities or for different purposes.

 ### Timeline